akerl/targit/README.md

 targit -f -c dock0/arch v0.1.75 ./newer_tarball.tar.gz
 ```

+Use `-n NAME` to set the name for the asset (it defaults to the file's name).

 The release can be created as a prerelease via -p.

 Using `-a` lets you use an alternate GitHub credential file, other than the default of `~/.octoauth.yml`.

 ## Installation